bharrisau/simpleflatmapper.org/0102-getting-started-jdbc.md

 The QueryPreparer is created from a NamedQuery.
 It is important to note that there now type information available when creating the preparer.
-For most mapping it is not an issue but for some like Enum it will matter.
+For most mapping, it is not an issue but for some like Enum it will matter.
 You can specify the type in the mapper factory by adding a SqlTypeColumnProperty
 {% highlight java %}
 JdbcMapperFactory